-This product is a collection of time series and anomalies for several ocean climate variables that are critical to understanding the Earth’s radiation budget, sea level, global freshwater budget, ocean subsurface temperature and salinity.
+This product is a collection of time series and anomalies for several ocean climate variables that are critical to understanding the Earth’s radiation budget, sea level, global freshwater budget, ocean subsurface temperature, and salinity.
+The heat and salt content component of this product form a long term Climate Data Record (CDR) that quantifies ocean heat content change over time.

 These fields and time series are calculated using in situ temperature and salinity data from the World Ocean Database.
 Calculations are performed as detailed in Levitus et al. (2012) using the World Ocean Atlas 2009 mean climatological fields for 1955–2006 as a basis for anomaly calculations.